CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-12.md

    ![](../media/miyagi-image30.png)

-1. Navigate to the **Visual Studio Code**, and click on **dotnet** from the terminal, you can go through the logs.
+1. Navigate to the **Visual Studio Code**, and click on **dotnet** from the terminal.
+You can go through the logs.

    ![](../media/terminal-output.png)

 1. Once you view the logs, press **Ctrl + C** to stop the **swagger UI** page.

-1. From the **Terminal** select **Node** terminal, press **Ctrl + C** to stop the **recommendation service** ui page.
+1. From the **Terminal** select **Node** terminal, and press **Ctrl + C** to stop the **recommendation service** UI page.
       ![](../media/miyagi-image31.png)

 1. Now, click on **Next** from the lower right corner to move to the next page.

 ## Summary

-In this Lab, you began with configuring the Miyagi App for operational readiness, followed by a detailed exploration of the Recommendation service's implementation.
+In this lab you began configuring the Miyagi App for operational readiness, followed by a detailed exploration of the implementation of the recommendation service.
 Practical execution involves running the Recommendation service and deploying the Miyagi frontend locally for testing.
-Enhancing data retrieval efficiency is a pivotal step, achieved by persisting embeddings in Azure AI Search.
+Enhancing data retrieval efficiency is a pivotal step achieved by persisting embeddings in Azure AI Search.
 The project concludes with a broad exploration of the Miyagi App and Recommendation service, prioritizing a personalized user experience.
 This systematic approach ensures a thorough understanding and effective implementation throughout the project.

 ### You have successfully completed this lab.